vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

-Since release 2.3.0 images are shown in a 3-level hierarchy:
+Since release 2.3.0 of the app, images are shown in a 3-level hierarchy:

 * photo clubA (on hostA)
 	* `portfolio` for photographer1